|

 have one or more of these

-Health Issues, which can be stressful
+Health Issues, which can

-having multiple afflictions is
+Having multiple health afflictions is

 very tiresome,